 The Mývatn Nature Baths leverage the warm springs found around Lake Mývatn to create a natural bathing experience for users.
 For centuries, people who live in this area have made a ritual out of their bathing practices.
 This ritual involves dipping oneself in steam and finishing off with a leisurely swim in warm water.

 The Mývatn Nature Baths allow visitors to recreate this experience.
-The first dip in the clouds of steam produced by the hot springs, then they have an enjoyable swim in a geothermal pool.
+The first dip in the clouds of steam produced by the hot springs, then they have an enjoyable swim in a geothermal pool, one of the best hot spring lagoons in the country.

 Námafjall Boiling Mud Pits